 Esperança in Nicaragua

 Esperança has been working in Nicaragua with our partner Association of Volunteers for Community Development (AVODEC) since 2001 in the northern Department of Jinotega.
-In this Central American nation, an area ravaged by civil war some 20 years ago, we work to improve the health of Nicaraguan families through various public health programs including: water filtration systems, community gardens, improved housing, latrines, wells, dental health, midwife training, micro-loans, and health education.
+In this Central American nation, an area ravaged by civil war some 20 years ago, we work to improve the health of Nicaraguan families through various public health programs including: water filtration systems, community gardens, improved housing, latrines, wells, micro-loans, and health education.

 Nicaragua is one of the poorest countries in Latin America.
 Jinotega, being a mountainous region, is isolated from resources.
 The land is lush and tropical, and farmers have grown crops for years in the fertile fields.
 However, with limited infrastructure, increasing populations, and stagnant land available, families struggle to meet their family’s nutrition and health care needs.
 Some 46% of these children suffer from malnutrition which accounts for 54% of all deaths of children under the age of 5.
 Agriculture, the most common form of employment in Jinotega, is also the lowest paying, causing families to live in extreme poverty.
 With development, water sources in the region have also become increasingly polluted with silt, sewage, and bacteria.